seanking/async-await/README.md

 ### Rejected Promise
 A failed asynchronous operation will call the promise's _catch_ with the reason for failure.

 In the following example, the _generateGreeting_ method is called an invalid delay.
-The invalid delay will cause the operation to fail and the promise's _catch_ method be called with a reason 'Invalid Delay!'.
+The invalid delay will cause the operation to fail and the promise's _catch_ method will be called with a reason 'Invalid Delay!'.

 ```javascript
 const invalidDelay = 1501;